Stefanie Beck: Senior public service roles

 In 2013, Beck became the ADM for corporate services at Immigration, Refugees and Citizenship Canada.
 She returned to Global Affairs Canada (GAC) in 2017 as the ADM for Europe, Circumpolar Affairs, Middle East and Maghreb.
-In 2018, she joined the Privy Council Office as the assistant secretary to the Cabinet for priorities and planning, until returning to GAC as the deputy high commissioner for the United Kingdom in 2020.
+In 2018, she joined the Privy Council Office as the assistant secretary to the Cabinet for priorities and planning, eventually returning to GAC as the deputy high commissioner for Canada in the United Kingdom in 2020.
 In early 2021, she served as the acting high commissioner after Janice Charette left the post to serve as interim clerk of the Privy Council.

 Beck joined the Department of National Defence in 2022, when she became associate deputy minister.
 She became a deputy minister in 2023, when she was named as the most senior public servant in Agriculture and Agri-Food Canada.
-She deputy minister of National Defence in 2024.
+She became the deputy minister of National Defence in 2024.